reason-healthcare/reason-framework/packages/cpg-execution/documentaiton/questionnaire.md

 # PlanDefinition $apply with questionnaire generation

-Questionnaire generation may be enabled for PlanDefinition/$apply where required data is missing.
+Questionnaire generation may be enabled for PlanDefinition/$apply to elicit user feedback on required data elements.
 Propose a process where

 1. For each PlanDefinition with action.input, call [StructureDefinition/$questionnaire](https://hl7.org/fhir/R4/structuredefinition-operation-questionnaire.html) in minimal mode